-- 1. You are responsible for checking your university emails.
+1. You are responsible for checking your university emails.
 I will sometimes give or change assignments via email, as well as make any necessary changes to the schedule.
 You are responsible for checking your email and approaching me with any questions.
-If I have sent an email to you, I will assume you have read and understood it. - 2.
-I may change anything on this syllabus at any time. - 3.
-Use of cellphones (with hands or ears) is NOT permitted in class.
-Again, that is #rude.
+If I have sent an email to you, I will assume you have read and understood it.

+2.1 may change anything on this syllabus at any time.

+3. Use of cell phones (with hands or ears) is NOT permitted in class.
+(That is rude.)

-The following us useful information on university policies you should know.
+The following is useful information on university policies you should know.
 Please read over the links provided.

-Statement of Writing Requirement (WR)
+Statement of Writing Requirement (WR).

 This course can satisfy the UF requirement for Writing.
-For more information, see: http://gened.aa.ufl.edu/writing-math.aspx#writing
+For more information, see: http://gened.aa.ufl.edU/writing-math.aspx#Writing